Rohit-Saini7/08-Fun-with-HTML5-Canvas/README.md

 # Eighth challange of [JavaScript30](https://javascript30.com/)

-.
+Introduction and fun with canvas.
 To experience on your own visit [here](https://rohit-saini7.github.io/08-Fun-with-HTML5-Canvas/)

 ## What is JavaScript 30